What You Need To Know About 529 Plans

 What if my child gets a full scholarship?
 You will not lose money.
 In other words, you will not have to pay the 10% penalty for non-qualified withdrawals.

 However, you do pay income taxes on the earnings portion of the 529 funds withdrawn.
-You can also use your 529 to pay for expenses that the scholarship doesn’t cover, such as room and board, books and other required supplies.
+You can also use distributions from your 529 Plans to pay for expenses that the scholarship doesn’t cover, such as room and board, books and other required supplies.

 In addition, you can keep the 529 open with your child as beneficiary if he or she plans on graduate school, or you can also change the beneficiary and name another college-bound child.